-- Federal Pell Grant – Awarded to students with significant financial need, as measured by a congressionally established need-analysis formula that measures a family’s ability to pay for educational expenses.
-Important: The maximum number of years a student may receive a Federal Pell grant is the “equivalent of six years.”
+- Federal Pell Grant – Offered to students with significant financial need, as measured by a congressionally established need-analysis formula that measures a family’s ability to pay for educational expenses.
+Important: The maximum number of years a student may receive a Federal Pell Grant is the “equivalent of six years.”
 For information on how to calculate the “equivalent of six years,” visit the Federal Student Aid website.

-- Federal Supplemental Educational Opportunity Grant (SEOG) – Awarded to students with exceptional financial need; Federal Pell grant recipients are given first priority.
+- Federal Supplemental Educational Opportunity Grant (SEOG) – Offered to students with exceptional financial need; Federal Pell grant recipients are given first priority.

 State Grant funds for North Carolina Residents

 - Educational Lottery Scholarship – ELS was created by the 2005 General Assembly to provide financial assistance to North Carolina resident students attending eligible North Carolina colleges and universities who demonstrate exceptional financial need.

 - UNC Need-Based Grants – Available for eligible students attending one of the 16 campuses of the University of North Carolina system.